eahrold/OSX_Server_Notes/Jenkins/Jenkins_Proxy_OSX_Server.md

 you need to do this to add the args to the Jenkins start script...

-if you've installed from the jenknins official .pkg then do this
+if you've installed from the jenkins official .pkg then do this

     sudo defaults write /Library/Preferences/org.jenkins-ci prefix /jenkins